-The Fund pays the Investment Manager a management fee equal to 2% per annum of the cost of assets remaining in the Fund that have a positive value.
-Management Fees are generally paid quarterly in arrears or at such other times as the Directors, with the consent of the Investment Manager, may determine.
+Management fees are generally paid quarterly in arrears or at such other times as the Directors, with the consent of the Investment Manager, may determine.

-For the year ended December 31, 2016 the amount of Management fee expense amounted to 721 thousand US dollars (2015: 1,756 thousand US dollars).
-The amount of management fee payable was equal to 195 thousand US dollars as at December 31, 2016 (2015: 195 thousand US dollars).
+For the year ended December 31, 2016 the amount of Management fee expense amounted to 970 thousand US dollars (2015: 1,216 thousand US dollars).
+The amount of management fee payable was equal to 294 thousand US dollars as of December 31, 2016 (December 31, 2015: 294 thousand US dollars).

-9. Net assets Attributable to Shareholders
+9. Net Assets Attributable to Shareholders

-The Fund is authorized to issue 100 Management shares of US dollar 0.01 each and 4,999,900 profit participating shares of US dollar 0.01 each.
+The Fund is authorized to issue 100 non-participating voting Management shares of US dollar 0.01 each and 4,999,900 profit participating non-voting shares of US dollar 0.01 each.